py2ai/py2ai.github.io/_posts/2022-05-28-Learn-Python-Part-01.md

 title: Learn Python Tips and Tricks Part 01
 mathjax: true
 featured-img: 26072022-python-logo
-summary:  Learn Python with Examples
+description:  Learn Python with Examples
 ---

 Hi friends!
 We are starting free Python learning course.
 If you are new to Python and want to quickly grasp the knowledge of this language, then this course is for you.